andrewgioia/keyrune/README.md

 * v1.4.1 - Zendikar Expeditions added
 * v1.4.2 - Commander 2015 added
 * v1.4.3 - Beginning of white border add-on with .ss-border class; renamed font to Keyrune for desktop.
+* v1.5.0 - Oath of the Gatewatch and Shadows Over Innistrad added

 ## Todo

-* Add Oath of the Gatewatch
+* Nothing yet!